 - Heat the olive oil in a large heavy based pot over high heat.
-Add the beef (in batches if necessary) and cook so it is browned on all sides.
+Add the beef (in batches if necessary) and brown well on all sides.
 Remove onto a plate.

-- Remove the beef and shred it with 2 forks.
-Leave the sauce to simmer with the lid off for 10 to 15 minutes to reduce and thicken to your taste.
+- Leave the sauce to simmer with the lid off for 10 to 15 minutes to reduce and thicken to your taste.
 Adjust salt to taste.
-Optional: puree with stick blender to make it smooth (I did this for the photos).
+Optional: puree with stick blender to make it smooth (I do this for company)

-- To make tacos, serve the beef with warmed small tortillas, avocado slices, a simple pico de gallo (Note 2), shredded cheese, sour cream, lime wedges and extra cilantro/coriander leaves.
+- To make tacos, serve the beef with warmed small tortillas, avocado slices, Pico de Gallo, shredded cheese, sour cream, lime wedges and extra cilantro/coriander leaves.

 - Mild – reduce to 2 tsp to 1 tbsp, add 1 tsp extra coriander, plus add 1 tsp cumin